-The MCMC algorithm also produces simulations from the posterior distributions of rater difficulty-including the hierarchical components described in equation 4-and discrimination parameters.
+The MCMC algorithm also produces simulations from the posterior distributions of rater difficulty-including the hierarchical components described in Equation 4-and discrimination parameters.
 The difficulty parameters are useful for mapping latent trait estimates back onto the codebook scale, either at the rater, country, or dataset level.
 Analysts can rely on these threshold estimates to interpret how the typical coder would describe ranges on the latent scale, providing an important aid to qualitative interpretation of the model's estimates.
 Plotting point estimates of these thresholds as horizontal lines on latent trait plots, for instance, helps to ground the latent scale to real-world descriptions of regime characteristics.

 The discrimination parameters (β_r) describe the inverse reliability of the raters.
-While their primary role is to allow the model to weight estimates and calculate measures of confidence, as we describe in section 2.7, they can also be a useful diagnostic tool.
-In particular, analysts can use these estimates to examine where the V-Dem raters are most and least reliable, and to model potential sources of modeling error.
+While their primary role is to allow the model to weight estimates and calculate measures of confidence, as we describe in Section 2.7, they can also be a useful diagnostic tool.
+In particular, analysts can use these estimates to examine where the V-Dem raters are most and least reliable, and to model potential sources of modeling error (see, for example, Marquardt, Pemstein, Seim & Wang (2019)).